 Tara has thankfully received support from her family, Struts Gallery & Faucet Media Arts, the Owens Art Gallery, several grants from the New Brunswick Arts Board, and one from the Canada Council… and was surprisingly long-listed for the Sobey Art Prize in 2009. go figure!

-She is married to the swellest of fellas, and she shares her home with the fondest memories of him, a few spiders and a whole heap of stuff.
+She was married to the swellest of fellas, and she shares her home with the fondest memories of him, a few spiders and a whole heap of stuff.

 As a descendant of European emigrants, Tara is thankful to have spent the majority of her life living within the beautiful, unsurrendered territories of the Wabanaki Confederacy (wela’lioq & woliwon).
 She has had the privilege of spending the last 25 years living and working in Sackville, New Brunswick – the Mi’kma’ki district of Siknikt – where she enjoys the winds, birds and flowers that surround her.

 thanks for visiting, and have a swell day.